NiharikaVadlamudi/Path-Finding-Microsoft-Project-Team-Phoenix-/README.md

 - Check if usr/bin/npm exists
 - If it doesn't exist, try using aptitude to install npm
 - Delete the venv folder in backend
-- Run the following commands:
+- Run the following commands in the terminal:
   - cd backend
   - python3 -m venv venv
   - source venv/bin/activate
   - pip install flask python-dotenv
   - flask run // check if flask is working.
 Ctrl+c to stop
   - cd ..
-  - yarn start-back
+  - yarn start-back <br>
-  open another terminal in the main folder and run the following in the new terminal:
+-open another terminal in the main folder and run the following in the new terminal:
   - yarn
   - yarn start-front